JeremS/cljss-core/README.md

 writing this code with Ligh Table !

 ## Todo
- - Refactor the parent selector protocol, it shouldnt be a general one
- - Refactor the simplify protocol, it shouldn't be general.
- - fix simplification, it sholud remove any empty sequential.
+ - fix simplification, it should remove any empty sequential.
  - Compilation of numbers in selectors.
  - ClojureScript version ?
  - use dalap for precompilation ?